 Results: Overall, guided inquiry was better than unguided inquiry (d = .66, SE = .11), which is consistent with prior meta-analyses.
 For metrics of performance success (rather than learning outcomes more generally defines), more specific guidance had larger effects (r = .53).
 Comparing each type of guidance to the others, they found that (starting from least guidance to most guidance)

 process constraints > status overviews < prompts < heuristics = scaffolds < explanations

-Why this is important: Kirschner, Sweller, and Clark (2006) argue that students can’t learn from unguided learning activities.
-Though inquiry-based learning is generally considered a minimally-guided learning activity compared to direct instruction, this analysis shows that inquiry-learning is much more effective when it has a higher level of guidance than a lower level.
+Why this is important: Kirschner, Sweller, and Clark (2006) argue that students can’t learn well from unguided learning activities.
+Though inquiry-based learning is generally considered a minimally-guided learning activity compared to direct instruction, this analysis shows that inquiry-based learning is much more effective when it has a higher level of guidance than a lower level.
 At the same time, inquiry-based learning allows students to be more engaged in the learning process, leading to active and constructive learning.
-During inquiry-based learning, students also build the skill of being a scientist – a skill that everyone can benefit from regardless of their career path.
+During inquiry-based learning, students also build the skill of being a scientist – using evidence from the world to understand it better – a skill that everyone can benefit from regardless of their career path.
 This article summarizes the work in the area and describes how to make inquiry-based learning work for students.

 Lazonder, A. W., & Harmsen, R. (2016).
 Meta-analysis of inquiry-based learning: Effects of guidance.
 Review of Educational Research, 86(3), 681-718.

 Kirschner, P. A., Sweller, J., & Clark, R. E. (2006).
 Why minimal guidance during instruction does not work: An analysis of the failure of constructivist, discovery, problem-based, experiential, and inquiry-based teaching.
 Educational psychologist, 41(2), 75-86.

 For more information about the article summary series or more article summary posts, visit the article summary series introduction.